trustoverip/tswg-trust-registry-protocol/specification/v2/overview.md

 ### TRQP Binding

-* Translates the core queries and data models into a specific transport-layer implementation (e.g., REST over HTTPS, DIDComm messaging).
+* Translates the core queries and data models into a specific transport-layer implementation (e.g., RESTful, DIDComm messaging).
 * Defines how requests and responses are structured and encoded (JSON, JSON-LD, JWT).
 * Specifies any additional encryption or authentication steps needed to secure transport at runtime (e.g., TLS, message-level signatures, ephemeral keys).